 The Ivy in Chelsea has become known for its seasonal themed displays and it has outdone itself this Christmas.
 For something quite different, check out Central St Martin’s design school in Granary Square for a modern colourful take on Christmas.
-And finally Covent Garden now take Christmas to a whole new level with mini markets and decorations and lights galore.
+And finally, Covent Garden now takes Christmas to a whole new level with mini markets and decorations and lights galore.

 Can’t wait to see how London outdoes itself next year!

 The quirky winter pop-ups